victorhsb/Lotus58/README.md

 - Optional plate layout with OLED screen (Encoder can be placed on upper thumb key position)
 - Optional plate layout with rotary encoder (Removes OLED screen for that side)
 - Optional plate layout with no hole for OLED or upper encoder (Encoder can be placed on upper thumb key position)
-- All Plates available in two variation, with breakaway parts and without, to be fully compatible with all common PCB manufacturers requirements.
+- All Plates available in two variations, with breakaway parts and without, to be fully compatible with all common PCB manufacturers requirements.